RECOVERING THE COSTS OF ENGINEERING AND SUPERINTENDENCE SERVICES FOR PUBLIC SEWER IMPROVEMENT PROJECTS DURING THE CONSTRUCTION PHASE

-The Bureau of Environmental Services shall be guided by the following principles when implementing these administrative rules:
+The Bureau of Environmental Services will be guided by the following principles when implementing these administrative rules:

-1. Cost recovery methods shall be transparent, well documented and easily explainable to permittees.
+1. Cost recovery methods will be transparent, well documented and easily explainable to permittees.

-2. Cost recovery methods shall be consistent with the best management practices of municipal utilities.
+2. Cost recovery methods will be consistent with the best management practices of municipal utilities.

-3. Cost recovery methods shall be undertaken in a manner that promotes administrative efficiency, effectively recovers the Bureau’s engineering and superintendence costs, and spreads costs equitably and accurately to permittees.
+3. Cost recovery methods will be undertaken in a manner that promotes administrative efficiency, effectively recovers the Bureau’s engineering and superintendence costs, and assesses costs equitably and accurately to permittees.

+b.
+Estimated Bureau costs may include, but are not limited to, required staff time, materials and supplies, services, equipment and other assets, administrative costs and

 c.
-Estimated Bureau costs shall consist of required staff time, materials and supplies, services, equipment and other assets, administrative costs, overhead, etc.
+The Bureau will use the same method for calculating the estimated Bureau costs as that used to determine the final costs of engineering and superintendence services.

 d.
-The Bureau shall use the same method for calculating the estimated Bureau costs as that used to determine the final costs of engineering and superintendence services.

-e.
-All deposits must be made prior to any design work by or on behalf of the permittee.
+All deposits must be made prior to permit issuance.

 2. Accounting Requirements

 a.
-The Bureau shall maintain detailed cost recovery records for each public sewer improvement permit.
+The Bureau will maintain detailed cost recovery records for each public sewer improvement permit.

 b.
-Records shall include staff hours, expended materials and supplies, services, the use of equipment and other Bureau assets, and any other documents that support the final calculation of charges.
+Records will include staff hours, expended materials and supplies, services, the use of equipment and other Bureau assets, and any other documents that support the final calculation of charges.

 3. Final Charges

 b.
-The Bureau shall use hourly rates set forth in Figure 14 of Section 17.32.150 of the Portland City Code to calculate the labor cost components of the final charges.
-The Bureau shall limit billable overtime hours to overtime work performed at the request of the permittee or in response to events caused solely by or on behalf of the permittee.
-The permittee shall be given reasonable prior notice of instance requiring the use of overtime labor.
+The Bureau will limit billable overtime hours to overtime work performed at the request of the permittee or in response to events caused solely by or on behalf of the permittee.
+The permittee will be given reasonable prior notice of instance requiring the use of overtime labor.

 c.
-Materials consumed shall be at actual cost including delivery to the City.
+Materials consumed will be at actual cost including delivery to the City.

 d.
-Services from other City bureaus shall be at actual cost determined in accordance with Section 5.48.070.
+Services from other City bureaus will be at actual cost determined in accordance with Portland City Code Section 5.48.070.

 e.
-Services provided from non-City sources shall be at actual cost to the City.
+Services provided from non-City sources will be at actual cost to the City.

 f.
-Motorized equipment, trailers, etc., shall be actual time at rates for each particular class of equipment established by the Director of the Bureau of Environmental Services.
+Motorized equipment, trailers, etc., will be actual time at rates for each particular class of equipment established by the Director of the Bureau of Environmental Services.

-h.
-The Chief Engineer shall calculate the final charges as set forth above.
-Any remaining balance, after payment of all costs, shall be returned to the permittee.
-If additional funds are required of the permittee, they shall be paid prior to the issuance of the certificate of completion.
+g.
+The Chief Engineer will calculate the final charges as set forth above.
+Any remaining balance, after payment of all costs, will be returned to the permittee.
+If additional funds are required of the permittee, they must be paid prior to the issuance of the certificate of completion.